The relationship between Internal Resistance denoted by r and emf denoted by e of a cell is given by that are:

 In this equation we know that the letter V appears which is the terminal potential difference that is generally measured in volts that is V. This is the potential difference which is said to be across the terminals of the cell when current is flowing in the circuit, that is it is always less than the e.m.f. of the cell.

 We Can Say For Example

 1. We can say that the p.d.
 That is across the terminals of a cell is 3.0 volts when it is not connected to a circuit and no current is flowing.
 Here when the cell is said to be connected to a circuit and a current of 0.37 A is flowing the terminal p.d.
-That generally falls to 2.8 V. we can say that what is the internal resistance of the cell?
+That generally falls to 2.8 V. we can say what is the Internal Resistance of the cell?

 So we can say that if we plot a graph of terminal potential difference that is denoted by V against the current in the circuit that is denoted by I we now get a straight line with a negative gradient.

-We can here say that to them generally rearrange the e.m.f. equation which is from above to match the general expression which is for a straight line that is we can say y = mx +c.
+We can here say that they generally rearrange the e.m.f. equation which is from above to match the general expression which is for a straight line that is we can say y = mx +c.

 We can note that it is from the red boxes that is above: